jasonmacduffie/isles-of-maga/story.md

 ### Elves

 While the Dwarves are celebrated in Maga, the Elves are shunned.
-Once ruling several glorious kingdoms during the Fourth Era, known as the Elven Kingdoms, since the revolution they have been completely disgraced.
+Once ruling several glorious kingdoms during the First Era, known as the Elven Kingdoms, since the revolution they have been completely disgraced.
 The Elven Kingdoms were famous for their cruelty towards non-Elves, and their numerous violent purges of Demon Lord worship.
 Although few Elves today were even alive during that time, the actions of the past still haunt them.
 Only the few descendants of those Elves who rebelled are in the Electorate, making less than 1%.
 Most Elves simply want to move on with life, but others long for the day of their return to rule.

 Elves have a much shorter lifespan in Maga than in the BFRPG rules: 300 to 400 years is typical.